otrv4/otrv4/otrv4.md

     The instance tag of the intended recipient.
 For a commit message this will often be 0, since the other party may not have identified their instance tag yet. g^b (DATA)
     The public part of ECDH, b is randomly selected from the group defined.
-Supported versions (DATA)
+Long-term Public Key (DATA)
     TODO: encode this field
 ```

 #### DRE-Auth message

 This is the second message of the DAKE.
-Alice sends it to Bob to commit to a choice of D-H key and acknowledgement of Bob's D-H key,
+Alice sends it to Bob to commit to a choice of her D-H key and acknowledgement of Bob's D-H key.
-use dual-receiver-encryption and zero-knowledge-proof-of-knowledge to encrypt and authenticate this message
+Dual-receiver-encryption is used to encrypt the public key and Zero-knowledge-proof-of-knowledge is used to authenticate the message.

 ```
 Protocol version (SHORT)